 Where an individual is at fault and someone sustains an injury as a result, the financial responsibility law is used.
 Accurate policy information should be presented to law enforcement officers investigating the crash.
 It is important to make sure that the information being documented is accurate and correct.
 Proper documentation is key to deterring the possibility of license suspensions, if you have proper coverage.
 If you do not have proper coverage, your license, tags or both will be suspended for up to 3 years.
 You will also have to pay a reinstatement fee and provide proof of insurance for 3 years from the initial suspension.

 Wittmer & Linehan PLLC knows that insurance is a complex area of the law which can have serious consequences to Florida drivers if important rules are not followed.
 Both at-fault and not at-fault drivers can be negatively impacted by not having proper documentation or misinterpreting policies.
 If you or a loved one are involved in an accident, the experienced attorneys at Wittmer & Linehan can help you understand the rules and requirements of Florida insurance.
+Call us today at 941-263-8314 or fill out our contact form.
 We have over 50 years of combined experience helping Florida drivers with insurance issues and personal injury cases.